 AM logs the user into the realm whose DNS alias matches the incoming request URL.
-For example, an inbound request from the http://marketplace.example.com URL logs in the marketplace.example.com.
-The marketplace realm alias is set to marketplace.example.com.
+For example, an inbound request from the http://marketplace.example.com URL logs in the marketplace realm if the realm alias is set to marketplace.example.com.